Alabama Alcohol Laws: Learn the Laws and Follow Them!

 Alabama alcohol laws require adults to be at least 19 to be alcohol servers.
 They must be at least 21 to be bartenders.
 In both cases, there must be superviser.
 But the law doesn’t state an age for the supervisor.

 There is no required age to sell wine or beer in a store for use off-site.
-However, persons must be at least 21 to sell spirits in such a venue.
+But persons must be at least 21 to sell distilled spirits (liquor) in such a venue.
 Again, a manager or supervisor of unspecified age must be present.

 This distinction appears to be based on a myth.
-It’s that spirits are more “alcoholic” than others.
-But standard servings of beer, wine and spirits all have the same amount of alcohol.
-Specifically, each has 0.6 ounce of pure alcohol.
-When it comes to alcohol content, they’re identical.
+It’s that spirits have more alcohol than others.
+But standard drinks of beer, wine and spirits all have the same amount of pure alcohol.
+Each has six-tenths of an ounce.
+When it comes to alcohol content, they’re the same.

 It is also illegal for anyone under 21 to drive with a blood alcohol concentration (BAC) over 0.02%.